minseok-son/task_manager/README.md

 1. Technical execution and quality of the code
 1. Code Organization & Readability
-   - How well do you structure your code?
-   - Is it easily understood by others?
-1. Code Style
+   - Structure
+   - Readability
-   - Do you use proper spacing and variable naming?
+   - Proper spacing and variable names
-   - Do you write comments when appropriate?
+   - Comments
 1. Good Development Practices
-   - Do you use git to frequently commit your progress along the way?
-   - Is your code well documented?
+   - Commit messages
+   - Code documentation
 1. Programming Language
    - See the Additional Questions section below

-### Additional Questions
+### FAQ

 **Q: When can I start?**